mrshariati/FEMCorrosionSimulation/README.md

 For Licenses of all libraries and tools please read their respective homepages.
 This directory with original developed codes is available for application, modification, and redistribution by citing as:
 - **Citation:**

+  This code is supplied with the submitted paper:
-  Shariati, Mohamadreza, et al. Parallel simulation of the POISSON-NERNST-PLANCK corrosion model with an algebraic flux correction scheme.
-Advances in Engineering Software, 2021.
+  Shariati, M., Weber, E.W., Höche, D., 2021.
+Parallel simulation of the POISSON-NERNST-PLANCK corrosion model with an algebraic flux correction scheme.